nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     |___________|____________________________________________________________________________________|

     >>> studentlist find
-    Please state the list name you are searching for
+    Please state the list name you are searching for.

     >>> EG
     Nothing match you description : EG

+The following occurs when there are no existing student list in the student list collection.

+    >>> studentlist find
+    There is no existing student list.

-#### 4.1.6 Sort all names within the existing student lists from the student list collection `studentlist sort`
+#### 4.1.6 Sort all names within the existing student lists from the student list collection
 Sort all existing student lists from the student list collection by name.
 Regardless whether the lists are in order, this command will force all existing lists to be sorted by their list name within the student list collection.